 Because of his interest in advocating for individuals with disabilities, Dr. Hausman was appointed to membership on, and elected Chair of, the NIH Diversity Council.
 His professional affiliations include the: American Association for the Advancement of Science, American Association of Immunologists, American Chemical Society, American Society for Cell Biology, Transplantation Society, National Speakers Association and the Global Speakers Federation.
 Following his retirement from federal service in January 2007, he founded Hausman Technology Keynotes and Consulting and is currently a professional speaker in the area of emerging technologies that include nanotechnology, robotics, bionics, 3D printing, biometrics and security-related issues.
 Dr. Hausman is a member of the Expert Panel of TechCast Global, an organization devoted to forecasting technology for strategic planning purposes.

-Dr. Hausman was appointed to the Board of Ethics as a regular member in 2007, reappointed as a regular member in 2010 and 2013.
+Dr. Hausman resides in Montgomery County and was initially appointed to the Board of Ethics as a regular member in 2007.
 He served as Chair in 2010 and 2011.